Broaden your portfolio of services with training management via your members’ CMS portal or extranet.

 With multi-site capability you can run many different training courses on the same Web CMS across public Web sites and member based portals.
 This is useful for organisations with many brands, branches and locations.

-Utilising the training capabilities of your web CMS via a secure member portal brings the added flexibility to offer courses to both internal staff and public customers on the one single platform and website instance.
-Here are two examples of organisations that have successfully implemented online training.
+Utilising the training capabilities of your web CMS via a secure member portal brings the added flexibility to offer courses to both internal and external audiences on the one single platform.

 What does the future hold for training?
 Trends like virtual reality (VR) and gamification are bringing exciting dimensions to learning and development programmes.
 VR can be used to “immerse” a person in a training environment to gain situational experience and gamification turns training into a “sport” where points are scored and goals are achieved.